Bone spur causes explained

-- Osteoarthritis – This is a joint disorder that causes the cushioning (cartilage) between the bone joints to wear away, leading to bone spurs.
+- Spinal osteoarthritis.
+This is a joint disorder that causes the cartilage between joints to wear away, leading to bone spurs.

 Simple practices can keep your neck and back healthy and can help you avoid common bone spur causes.
-For example, by performing simple stretching routines and improving posture, you can increase the strength and flexibility of your neck and back.
+For instance, by performing stretching routines and improving posture, you can increase the strength and flexibility of your neck and back.

 To further educate yourself, take a few moments to read the information our experts at Laser Spine Institute have provided on this website.
 Learning more about bone spur symptoms can be especially helpful as this knowledge can help you and your physician accurately diagnose the cause and location of your pain.

 Upon diagnosing an osteophyte causing nerve compression, most doctors will recommend a course of conservative treatment options.
 Basic methods your physician might recommend include rest, exercise, weight loss, physical therapy and medications.
 The goal of this initial treatment is to relieve pain and improve mobility enough for patients to regain normal activity.